- Open entry.

 You will study

-Provided through the Centre for Sustainable Practice this course demonstrates the Living Building Challenge as a philosophy of benchmarking solutions against the effectiveness and beauty of nature whilst advocating for transformational change in the industry by targeting social equity, local materials, mega efficiency and non-toxic materials.
+This course demonstrates the Living Building Challenge as a philosophy of benchmarking solutions against the effectiveness and beauty of nature whilst advocating for transformational change in the industry by targeting social equity, local materials, mega efficiency and non-toxic materials.

 The twenty imperatives of the LBC define outcomes towards quadruple Net Zero solutions for energy, water, waste and toxicity.
 Multiple and varied case studies are used to demonstrate how these objectives have been achieved.
 Some students bring current projects to the course.